andrekramer/erdna/README.md

 " localhost:8080
 25

-There is a REPL (read evaluate print loop) that can be started using curl in examples/non-standard (which loads examples/repl).
+There is a REPL (read evaluate print loop) that can be started in a server using curl with the ./erdna script (which loads examples/repl into the already running server).

+in one cmd window / shell run:

+node --trace-uncaught --stack-size=100000 index.js

+and then ./erdna in another cmd window shell.

 or use curl to post any of the other code samples in file in the example directory.